Organisation

 IT standards are failing SMEs

-As published in Computer Weekly, a short piece by SBA's Steve Burrows about how the UK standards "industry" is failing the huge majority of businesses.
+As published in Computer Weekly, a short by SBA's Steve Burrows about how the UK standards "industry" is failing the huge majority of businesses.

 IT Management for SMEs